kkocdko/kblog/README.md

 1. Pay attention to the port's meta, you may need to replace some meta names.

-2. Need to build locally and then push the results to the cloud.
+2. Need to build locally.

 ### Q&A